WordsOut poems by Godfrey Rust | sequence Magi 1 of 4 | home

 we have been called by many names—

-Plato, Confucius, Archimedes,
+Plato, Confucius, Aristotle,

 Copernicus, Galileo, Newton,

-Descartes, Darwin, Einstein, Heisenberg.
+Einstein, Heisenberg.

 How long did the journey take?
 Months?
 Centuries?

-When does a myth take hold,
+When does a truth take hold,

 in a moment or a thousand years?